TakeHere/TakeHere/README.md

-# 👋 Hello world !
-Takehere here
+# 👋 Hello there !
+It's Takehere
 I'm a french developer that codes minecraft plugins for servers in java with the spigot API.
 I'm also one of the owner of a developer discord server called CodeMc Group.
 Learn more about that later.

 # 📝Stats